 Sounder

 Detector-to-detector striping for the Sounder is documented in Table 4.9 from measurements taken from the same off-earth space-view sectors used for the noise analysis for the Sounder, for the 32 hour period from 1630 UTC on 4 September 2010 through ~0030 UTC on 6 September 2010.
 The limb-averaged values (third from last column) are compared to the noise levels (second to last column), with the ratio of striping to noise in the last column.
 Values larger than one (sometimes much larger), indicate that striping is much more significant than noise for several of the Sounder bands.
-The largest ratios, for the longwave IR bands, do not mean that striping is obvious in the images from these bands, because the inherent signal is also very large in these window bands.
+However, the largest ratios, for the longwave IR bands, do not mean that striping is obvious in the images from these bands, because the inherent signal is also very large in these window bands.